Originally published in 2014:

 In the past we have celebrated the great Polish born actress Pola Negri and we are thrilled to introduce new comer Tomi Bellert to South West Silents.
 Tomi is a recent film graduate at the University of Bristol who studied the work of Pola Negri.

 And before Tomi takes to the stage to introduce Pola on the night, he has allowed us to post an edited down version of his work on Pola Negri.

 We have decided to include all of Tomi’s sources at the bottom of this post for future reference.
-Our thanks to Tomi and the University of Bristol for allowing us to share Tomi’s thoughts on the Great Pola Negri!
+Our thanks to Tomi and the University of Bristol for allowing us to share Tomi’s thoughts on the wonderful Pola Negri!

 AN INTRODUCTION TO POLA NEGRI:

 Pola Negri (1897 – 1987) was a Polish-born Hollywood star of the silent era.
 She was the first European star to come to America and paved the way for Greta Garbo and Marlene Dietrich to follow.
 She went on to make sixty five pictures over the course of her acting career, twenty of which were made with Paramount Pictures in Hollywood.
 Her vivid career also included work as a vaudeville singer and recording artists.
 Pola Negri’s life in the United States made the headlines of newspapers and gossip columns.
 She was engaged to Charlie Chaplin at one time and had a romance with Rudolph Valentino just before his sudden death in 1926.
 She is also known for starting several important women’s fashion trends, some of which are still fashion staples today, including red painted toenails, fur boots and turbans.
 Yet, few people today know this magnificent actress since the impact of her presence in Hollywood in the 1920s seems to have been undervalued by film historians (Koszarski, 1990, p.
 296).